Content Warning: This article contains discussion of sexual assault, sexual harassment, and institutional betrayal.

 A “Respectful Relationships Progress Report” was the leading document presented at the Forum.
 It outlines five “key action areas” which ANU’s commitments fall into, and provides information on their status.
 This is the first time that students have been given a list of what promises have been made, which have been delivered, and what the timeline is for the delivery of the rest.
-ANU released an interactive timeline on its Respectful Relationships website on 31 May, but its full progress report is not currently accessible online.
+ANU released an interactive timeline on its Respectful Relationships website on 31 May.

 So do these announcements stack up against the promises made by ANU in August last year?

 Promise Report Card (Updated)